too-much-todotxt/spec/The-Todo.txt-Format.md

 For example:

-<code>x 2011-03-02 2011-03-01 Review Tim’s pull request +TodoTxtTouch
+<code>x 2011-03-02 2011-03-01 Review Tim's pull request +TodoTxtTouch
 @github</code>

-If you’ve prepended the creation date to your task, on completion it will appear directly after the completion date.
+If you've prepended the creation date to your task, on completion it will appear directly after the completion date.
 This is so your completed tasks sort by date using standard sort tools.
 Many Todo.txt clients discard priority on task completion.
 To preserve it, use the key:value format described below (for example, pri:A)

-With the completed date (required), if you’ve used the prepended date (optional), you can calculate how many days it took to complete a task.
+With the completed date (required), if you've used the prepended date (optional), you can calculate how many days it took to complete a task.

 ## Add-on File Format Definitions